leonoorverbaan/Haptic-Caligraphy-Device/README.md

 ## Features to extend

 > *The thickness of the gradient force field of the lines can be thinner at each iteration to see what happens for (learning) performance*

 > *How does the (leanrning) performance change when a disturbance is added to the simulation*

+> *We can extend even further by adding a language writing module.
+This means on the left side of the screen we have the letters of a certain language with force feedback tracing and on the right we have the english translation.
 ---

 ## Method